 An educational assessment will be obtained to help the IPRC with its decisions.
 If the committee feels that a health assessment or a psychological assessment of your child is also required for the committee to make its decisions, it may request these assessments.
 The IPRC can request information that is contained in the Ontario Student Record, but only with your written permission.

 Before any decisions regarding your child’s possible placement, the IPRC shall consider whether placement in a regular classroom with special education services would meet your child’s needs and that this is consistent with your preferences.
-If the committee agrees that placement in a regular classroom is best and you agree, then the committee shall decide in favor of a regular classroom placement with appropriate special education services.
+If the committee agrees that placement in a regular classroom is best and you agree, then the committee shall decide in favour of a regular classroom placement with appropriate special education services.
 If the committee decides that your child should be placed in a special education class, it must state the reasons for that decision in its written statement of decision.

 Who can attend an IPRC meeting?